arjish/meta-meta-classification/README.md

-# Meta-Meta Classification for One-shot Learning
+# Meta-Meta Classification for One-Shot Learning

 ## Download the data